 Hypo Alpe Adria continuously assesses the recoverability of its problem loans and leasing receivables and allows for impairment by accruing risk provisions for loans and advances should there be indications to suggest impairment.
 To assess the recoverability, the amount, the time period, and probability of payment is measured.
 This measurement is based on a detailed analysis of carefully ascertained assumptions which are subject to uncertainties.
 When making estimates it was assumed that economic growth will remain subdued on the relevant markets, and this is reflected in the measurement of available collateral for the credit and leasing portfolios.
 A different assessment of these assumptions results in significantly different valuations of risk provisions for loans and advances.
 The actual loan defaults can therefore differ significantly from the risk provisions for loans and advances reported in these consolidated financial statements.
-Considering the current weakness in the economy, the possibility cannot be discounted that it will be necessary to make further provisions for loans and advances, please see note (20) Risk provisions for loans and advances.
+Considering the current weakness in the economy, the possibility cannot be discounted that it will be necessary to make further provisions for the existing loan portfolio in 2012.
+For further information on the methodology employed in making risk provisions for loans and advances, please see note (20) Risk provisions for loans and advances.
 For the valuation of certain real estate items offered as collateral, which were of sufficient quality and in an appropriate location, a moderate recovery in the market in the coming years was assumed for the calculation of present value for the purposes of making loan loss allowances (specific risk provisions).
 It has also been assumed that a reversal of impairment losses can be achieved through active restructuring and targeted wind-down management.
 If developments in the real estate markets prove to be different to the assumptions made, this will influence the potential for reversals of impairment losses, with corresponding effects on the actual future earnings realised from real estate.
 Subsequent to the Review Rush exercise completed at the beginning of 2011, the value of the commercial and private real estate collateral was updated where necessary in accordance with the stipulations of the regulatory authorities ("Valuation Rush").
 For further information, please refer to note (91.2.)
 Revaluation of real estate collateral in the risk report.